 Customer: Fashion Avenue Sweater Knits

-Project: Created a collaboration platform that standardizes all PLM/SCM processes, allowing data to be shared seamlessly between users and stakeholders throughout the global supply chain.
+Project: Client now has a collaboration platform that standardizes all PLM/SCM processes, allowing data to be shared seamlessly between users and stakeholders throughout the global supply chain.

 Enabler: NPI (Atlanta, www.npifinancial.com)